hacickn/Smart-Home-Bilkent-G2C/group/meetingslog.md

 **Discussion:**
 This week every group member mentioned his/her's ideas about should we continue to work on our project with last week's plan or not.
 At this point, whether we do not have displayable interface design on our project files, everyone in the group wants to continue to work with last week's same ToDo list.
 Interfaces and embedded systems that were learned and created in a week were shared among group members.
 Ideas were thought about new systems that could be added and additions were made.
 For example, as a group, to make our smart home functional and equipped, we discussed that we should add different systems like greenhouses and aquariums in our smart home system.
 We concluded to continue our work with same plan for one more week and for any problem we might face we kept our contact.

-**ToDo:** Metehan Saçakçı, Hacı Çakın, İlke Doğan should continue to work on pc interface design Arduino platform design.
+**ToDo:** Metehan Saçakçı, Hacı Çakın, İlke Doğan should continue to work on pc interface design, Arduino platform design.
 Erengazi Mutlu, Tarık Karalı, Nasuh Dinçer should start to work on the mobile application.

 ****
 ### Meeting ~ (17.03.2020, 60 min)